 And then, of course, there’s the question of pedigree.
 Lots of people have said Jenner isn’t a “true supermodel,” including, famously, Rebecca Romijn.
 But then again, no one seems to have issue with models like Kaia Gerber or Georgia May Jagger, and they certainly didn’t wander in off the street.

-Don’t get me wrong: At one time, I was a fan of Kendall’s.
+Don’t get me wrong: At one time, I was a fan of Jenner’s.
 I really liked that weird neckline she tried to make a thing last year.
 I oohed and aahed alongside the best of them when she came out on the red carpet a few years ago in a dress with double slits up to there.
 I was rooting for her.

-Ahead, we track Kenny’s career from when it really started taking off through the present.
+Ahead, we track Jenner’s career from when it really started taking off through the present.
 It’s clear her look has changed, and it’s obvious that she’s trying to stay relevant.
 But in a world where spontaneity is valued and authenticity is key, Jenner may be falling behind—surpassed even by pals Gigi and Bella Hadid.
 It’s too soon to tell what’s next for Jenner, and it’s clear we’ll be seeing plenty more of her in the future.
 But as to whether anyone musters up any deep excitement about it, well—that’s up for debate.